IntelSoftware/SYCL_101/03_Modern/7_lambdas.rst

 ======================

-By default, value-captures cannot be modified inside the lambda because the compiler-generated method is marked as :code:`const`, but use of the :code:`mutable` keyword cancels this out.
-Which means that the **mutable specification** enables the body of a lambda expression to modify variables that are captured by value.
+By default, value-captures cannot be modified inside the lambda because the compiler-generated method is marked as :code:`const`, but using the :code:`mutable` keyword cancels this out.
+This means that the **mutable specification** enables the body of a lambda expression to modify variables that are captured by value.